Henauxg/bevy_quinnet/README.md

 - `UnorderedReliable`: ensure that messages sent are delivered, in any order (exemple usage: an animation trigger)
 - `Unreliable`: no guarantees on the delivery or the order of processing by the receiving end (exemple usage: an entity position sent every ticks)

-By default for the server as well as the client, Quinnet creates 1 channel instance of each type, eahc with their own ChannelId.
+By default for the server as well as the client, Quinnet creates 1 channel instance of each type, each with their own `ChannelId`.
 Among those, there is a `default` channel which will be used when you don't specify the channel.
 At startup, this default channel is an `OrderedReliable` channel.

 ```rust
 let connection = client.connection();